Giant’s Causeway in Northern Ireland, stunning in both sight and history, is a must-see for anyone planning a trip to Ireland.

 While the spectacular views are no doubt the star of the show, there’s plenty to do and see once you’ve arrived at Giant’s Causeway in Antrim.

-Perhaps lesser known is the wonderful selection of wildlife native to the area.
+Perhaps lesser known is the incredible selection of wildlife native to the area.
 Nature enthusiasts will find no shortage of things to explore and study along the coast.
 As a part of the National Trust, Giant’s Causeway receives funding to help protect and preserve the natural beauty of the area.

 Anyone even slightly familiar with Giant’s Causeway will know how stunning of a photo opportunity the landscape provides.
 Whether it’s raining or the sun is shining, you’re sure to walk away with dazzling snapshots to remember your visit!
-The trick is to take your time exploring the area while you’re there - after all, it’s a once in a lifetime experience for most!
+The trick is to take your time exploring the area while you’re there - after all, it’s a once-in-a-lifetime experience for most!

 Have you been to Giant’s Causeway before?
 Share your experience in the comments!